Important Information About Your Federal COBRA Continuation Coverage Rights

 There may be other coverage options for you and your family.
 When key parts of the health care law take effect, you’ll be able to buy coverage through the Health Insurance Marketplace.
 In the Marketplace, you could be eligible for a new kind of tax credit that lowers your monthly premiums right away, and you can see what your premium, deductibles, and out-of-pocket costs will be before you make a decision to enroll.
 Being eligible for COBRA does not limit your eligibility for coverage for a tax credit through the Marketplace.
 Additionally, you may qualify for a special enrollment opportunity for another group health plan for which you are eligible (such as a spouse’s plan), even if the plan generally does not accept late enrollees, if you request enrollment within 30 days.
 Please contact your state’s Marketplace for more details.

 First payment for continuation coverage

 If you elect continuation coverage, you do not have to send any payment with the Election Form.
 However, you must make your first payment for continuation coverage not later than 45 days after the date of your election.
 (This is the date the Election Notice is post-marked, if mailed.)
 If you do not make your first payment for continuation coverage in full not later than 45 days after the date of your election, you will lose all continuation coverage rights under the Plan.
 You are responsible for making sure that the amount of your first payment is correct.
-You may contact Wolfpack Insurance Services, Inc to confirm the correct amount of your first payment or to discuss payment issues related to the ARRA premium reduction.
+You may contact Wolfpack Insurance Services, Inc to confirm the correct amount of your first payment.

 Periodic payments for continuation coverage